bwright70/Guide-to-Legos/Circles.md

 Anyway lets actually start with the Guide.

-This is the Guide for the [2x2](https://www.bricklink.com/v2/catalog/catalogitem.page?P=4032#T=C) and [4x4](https://www.bricklink.com/v2/catalog/catalogitem.page?P=60474#T=C).
-If you want to make the [6x6](https://www.bricklink.com/v2/catalog/catalogitem.page?P=11213#T=C) and [8x8](https://www.brickowl.com/catalog/lego-plate-8-x-8-circle-74611) be my guest.

 ### Guide to 2x2

 Alright first we're going to make a circle that 16mm in diameter.
-I made a Variable called RowsandColumns to help me keep track of things.
+I made a Variable called #RowsandColumns to help me keep track of things.

-So the circle should actually be dimensioned RowsandColumns * 8mm
+So the circle should actually be dimensioned #RowsandColumns * 8mm

 Extrude that circle out #Height which in this guide is (10/3)mm